 The JNDI binding for an object can appear in the JNDI tree for one WebLogic Server in the cluster, or it can be replicated to all the WebLogic Servers in the cluster.
-If the object of interest is bound in only one WebLogic Server, you must explicitly connect to the host WebLogic Server by setting the Context.PROVIDER_URL property to the host WebLogic Server's URL when creating the Initial Context, as described in Using WebLogic JNDI from a Java Client.
+If the object of interest is bound in only one WebLogic Server, you must explicitly connect to the host WebLogic Server by setting the Context.PROVIDER\URL property to the host WebLogic Server's URL when creating the Initial Context, as described in "Using WebLogic JNDI from a Java Client" on page 2-1.

 In most cases, however, the object of interest is either a clustered service or a pinned service.
 As a result, a stub for the service is displayed in the JNDI tree for each WebLogic Server in the cluster.
 In this case, the client does not need to name a specific WebLogic Server to provide its naming service.
 In fact, it is best for the client to simply request that a WebLogic Cluster provide a naming service, in which case the context factory in WebLogic Server can choose whichever WebLogic Server in the cluster seems most appropriate for the client.
-Currently, a naming service provider is chosen within WebLogic using DNS round-robining.
+Currently, a naming service provider is chosen within WebLogic using the DNS round-robin feature.